-Furthermore, of the 2% who eventually disclose allegations to federal or state law enforcment, the overwhelming majority of these empoyees initially reported the misconduct to supervisors or internal compliance programs.
+Furthermore, of the 2% who eventually disclose allegations to federal or state law enforcment, the overwhelming majority of these employees initially reported the misconduct to supervisors or internal compliance programs.
 Specifically, the NWC's statistical review of qui tam cases filed under the False Claims Act demonstrated that 90% of qui tam relators reported their allegations internally, before contacting federal officials.

-Based on these three statistical pictures of employee reporting behaivor (i.e. employees who fail to disclose misconduct to anyone; employees who report misconduct only within the company and employees who first report misconduct within the company and thereafter contact state or federal law enforcement), it is evident that the overwhelming numer of employees who uncover misconduct or fraud either never report the concerns to the government.
+Based on these three statistical pictures of employee reporting behaivor (i.e. employees who fail to disclose misconduct to anyone; employees who report misconduct only within the company and employees who first report misconduct within the company and thereafter contact state or federal law enforcement), it is evident that the overwhelming number of employees who uncover misconduct or fraud never report the concerns to the government.
 Only a tiny fraction of employees will disclose misconduct to the government first.

-As set forth in the below chart only 0.27% of all employees who witness misconduct or fraud are willing to make a disclosure directly to federal or state law enforcement without alerting the potential wrong doing.
+As set forth in the above chart only 0.27% of all employees who witness misconduct or fraud are willing to make a disclosure directly to federal or state law enforcement without alerting the potential wrong doing.

 This raises a grave concern for federal law enforcement.
-Although in many cases it would be appropriate for an employee to work for an through a concern internally but in many other cases there would be a strong need for the federal state law enforcement to learn of these violations, confidentially and in a way to effectuate law enforcement purposes.
+Although in many cases it would be appropriate for an employee to work through a concern internally but in many other cases there would be a strong need for the federal state law enforcement to learn of these violations, confidentially and in a way to effectuate law enforcement purposes.
 The fact that so few employees are willing to go directly to the government is demonstrative of the existence of anti-whistleblower culture that is negatively impacting law enforcement on a daily basis.

-The NWC agrees that "one of the critical challenges facing both E&C officers and government enforcement officials is convincing employees to step forward when misconduct occurs" because 41% of all employees still do not report misconduct to anyone at all.
+The NWC agrees that "one of the critical challenges facing both E&C officers and government enforcement officials is convincing employees to step forward when misconduct occurs"3 because 40% of all employees still do not report misconduct to anyone at all.
 See Exhibit 15.

-Consequently, it is approximately 150 times more likely that an employee who witnesses misconduct and tell nobody than see misconduct will tell nobody about his or her concerns, rather than tell the appropriate law enforcement authorities first.
+Consequently, there is approximately 150 times greater a chance an employee will not tell anyone about the misconduct they witness rather than tell the appropriate law enforcement authorities first.

-In order to address the extreme reluctance of employees to report fraud and misconduct to Federal Law Enforcement, the rule should contain explicate training and notification requirements.
+In order to address the extreme reluctance of employees to report fraud and misconduct to federal law enforcement, the rule should contain explicate training and notification requirements.
 This will help ensure that all employees in CFTC markets are fully trained and receive notice of Dodd-Frank rules prohibition of retaliation and employees to file for awards.

-3 Quote: Exhibit 15, page 3
+3 See: Exhibit 15, page 3